domnikmack/algorithms-and-data-structures/README.md

 # algorithms-and-data-structures
-A collection of practice problems and my solutions.
+A collection of practice problems in progress.